-At St Thomas’ we have been reviewing our curriculum over the past 2 academic years.
-We felt that we should take the opportunity to establish if it continued to meet the needs of our school community.
+At St Thomas’ we reviewed our curriculum over two academic years.
+We took this time and the opportunity to establish if the curriculum continued to meet the needs of our school community.

-In terms 3 & 4, music and art will be the “driver” subjects (Create) and in terms 5 and 6, history will be the “driver” subject (Discover).
+In terms 3 & 4, music and art will be the “driver” subjects (Create) and in terms 5 and 6, history and computing will be the “driver” subjects (Discover).
 We feel that this approach to learning will help us to give the children a broad and balanced curriculum and provide them with enriched learning experiences.
+During each theme; Explore, Create and Discover, there will also be an authentic outcome built in.
+This will be shared with parents at the end of terms two, four and six.

 Miss L D’Agostini